aarti-creator9798/CandyCrush-game/README.md

 # CandyCrush-gamend ja
-here i just creatd a game named as candy crush using the html, css and js.
+here i just created a game named as candy crush using the html, css and js.